Travel to ELT Armazones

 All Armazones visitors are required to meet the requirements given in the ELT Construction Safety Manual and follow any specific instructions from the on-site contractor.In particular:

-- External Visitors (defined as any person not in a contractual or working relationship with ESO) staying at Armazones less than 2 hours: need to sign a waiver form before every visit.
+- External Visitors (defined as any person not in a contractual or working relationship with ESO) staying at Armazones: need to sign a waiver form before every visit.

 - All Contractors (defined as any person in a contractual or working relationship with ESO, including freelancers) need to present either: